DavisC0801/rales_engine/README.md

   Rake tasks to import individual resources are avalible under rake's import namespace.

-* To remove Sinatra's built-in warning about ActiveSupport set this enviornment variable in your terminal:
+* To remove Sinatra's built-in warning about ActiveSupport set this environment variable in your terminal:
 > export SINATRA_ACTIVESUPPORT_WARNING=false

   This is an optional step.

 * **Sinatra has a known bug when using MacOS reguarding fork safety.
-To run this project on MacOS, set this enviornment variable.**
+To run this project on MacOS, set this environment variable.**
 > export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES

 * This project includes the shotgun gem as an alternitive to spring.
 To use this, start the server with the following command: